Understand how FlashAttention cuts auxiliary attention memory from O(n²) to O(n) with tiling and online softmax, and analyze its IO complexity.

 Processing Block B:

 After both blocks, the final output for this query row is , which is exactly the same result as standard softmax.
-The difference is that we never held all three scores in the fast workspace at once.
+We never held all three scores in the fast workspace at once.

 This small program checks the rescaling rule with scalar values, independent of any GPU kernel: